ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IPv6 requires that every link have an MTU of at least 1280 bytes {{IPv6}}.
-Since IP proxying in HTTP conveys IP packets in HTTP Datagrams and those can in turn be sent in QUIC DATAGRAM frames which cannot be fragmented
+Since IP proxying in HTTP conveys IP packets in HTTP Datagrams and those can in turn be sent in QUIC DATAGRAM frames that cannot be fragmented
 {{!DGRAM=RFC9221}}, the MTU of an IP tunnel can be limited by the MTU of the QUIC connection that IP proxying is operating over.
 This can lead to situations where the IPv6 minimum link MTU is violated.
-IP proxying endpoints that operate as routers and support IPv6 MUST ensure that the IP tunnel link MTU is at least 1280 (i.e., that they can send HTTP Datagrams with payloads of at least 1280 bytes).
+IP proxying endpoints that operate as routers and support IPv6 MUST ensure that the IP tunnel link MTU is at least 1280 bytes (i.e., that they can send HTTP Datagrams with payloads of at least 1280 bytes).
 This can be accomplished using various techniques:

-* if both IP proxying endpoints know for certain that HTTP intermediaries are not in use, the endpoints can pad the QUIC INITIAL packets of the outer QUIC connection that IP proxying is running over.
-(Assuming QUIC version 1 is in use, the overhead is 1 byte type, 20 bytes maximal connection ID length, 4 bytes maximal packet number length, 1 byte DATAGRAM frame type, 8 bytes maximal quarter stream ID, one byte for the zero Context ID, and 16 bytes for the AEAD authentication tag, for a total of 51 bytes of overhead which corresponds to padding QUIC INITIAL packets to 1331 bytes or more.)
+* If both IP proxying endpoints know for certain that HTTP intermediaries are not in use, the endpoints can pad the QUIC INITIAL packets of the outer QUIC connection that IP proxying is running over.
+(Assuming QUIC version 1 is in use, the overhead is 1 byte for the type, 20 bytes for the maximal connection ID length, 4 bytes for the maximal packet number length, 1 byte for the DATAGRAM frame type, 8 bytes for the maximal quarter stream ID, one byte for the zero Context ID, and 16 bytes for the Authenticated Encryption with Associated Data (AEAD) authentication tag, for a total of 51 bytes of overhead, which corresponds to padding QUIC INITIAL packets to 1331 bytes or more.)

 * IP proxying endpoints can also send ICMPv6 echo requests with 1232 bytes of data to ascertain the link MTU and tear down the tunnel if they do not receive a response.
-Unless endpoints have an out-of-band means of guaranteeing that the previous techniques is sufficient, they MUST use this method.
-If an endpoint does not know an IPv6 address of its peer, it can send the ICMPv6 echo request to the link local all nodes multicast address (ff02::1).
+Unless endpoints have an out-of-band means of guaranteeing that the previous techniques are sufficient, they MUST use this method.
+If an endpoint does not know an IPv6 address of its peer, it can send the ICMPv6 echo request to the link-local all nodes multicast address (ff02::1).

-If an endpoint is using QUIC DATAGRAM frames to convey IPv6 packets, and it detects that the QUIC MTU is too low to allow sending 1280 bytes, it MUST abort the IP proxying request stream.
+If an endpoint is using QUIC DATAGRAM frames to convey IPv6 packets and it detects that the QUIC MTU is too low to allow sending 1280 bytes, it MUST abort the IP proxying request stream.